Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/manage-file-types.md

 > By default, file merging and multiple check-out is enabled.

 > [!NOTE]
-> Multiple check-out can be disabled at the team project level.
+> Multiple check-out can be disabled at the project level.

 ## File Type Properties